ndlopes-github/RailwayOptSitePos/README.md

 ```
 which auto-activate the project and enable local path handling from DrWatson.

 - Note: An active Gurobi license is required to run the code as is.
 However, you can replace Gurobi with HiGHS, an open-source optimization solver.
-To do this, install the HIGHS.jl package and modify the solver settings in the scripts accordingly.
+To do this, install the HiGHS.jl package and modify the solver settings in the scripts accordingly.
 Refer to the HiGHS documentation for detailed instructions.

 # USAGE